PeeperLab/CopywriteR/README.md

 CopyhelpeR in case of errors.
 If the problems persist, please refer below for troubleshooting purposes.

+#### Bug
+We have found out about a bug that is affecting situations where the number of comparisons between samples and controls exceeds the total number of unique samples AND controls.
+For instance, in the case below, the number of comparisons (3) exceeds the total number of unique samples and controls (./C003.bam and ./C016.bam; thus 2)

+    > sample.control
+          samples   controls
+    1  ./C003.bam ./C003.bam
+    2  ./C016.bam ./C016.bam
+    3  ./C003.bam ./C016.bam

+Error messages look like this:
+Error in `[<-.data.frame`(`*tmp*`, , "off.target", value = c(X, X,  :
+  replacement has Y rows, data has Z

+We have fixed this issue in the newest version of Bioconductor that is yet to be released, and will try to incorporate this in the release version too.
+Since different Bioconductor versions require different version of CopywriteR, I have provided two versions on the release page (under V2.6.1.2) that solve this issue.
+An alternative to installing the new package is to prevent the above situation, which is usually possible too.
+Please contact us if you have more questions.

 #### Mm10
 We have come to realise that there was an bug in CopyhelpeR version 1.0.0 which leads to an error when creating mm10 helper files using the preCopywriteR